serhatgktp/amorr/README.md

 npm install mysqljs/mysql
 ```

-React Installation:
+To install all the necessary JavaScript packages for the frontend:

 ```sh
 npm install
 ```

-To Start Server:
+To start the Server:

 ```sh
 npm start